h15200/notes/html, DOM, browserAPIs.md

 ## Form, button, preventing default submit action

+action="/someRoute"
+method="post"

+Forms can ONLY make 'get' or 'post' requests!

 You can handle form submit in two ways

 1. On the form itself as a `onsubmit` attribute